Energy from wastewater:

 Mads Warming: I’m sure Claus can explain that better, but I want to add something: You control and manage the core task of purifying water.
 But the ability to know what the ammonium level is changes the operation again.
 This allows users to drive the process with more information.
 For example, you can slightly increase the ammonium content to save energy, depending on the current price of electricity or depending on government payments if the ammonium content is reduced.
 You can play with the settings and adapt to external factors.

-They sing the praises of sensors, but Danfoss doesn’t sell sensors.
+You praise sensors, but Danfoss doesn’t sell sensors.

 What about the other 30 percent?
 How important are pumps etc. for more efficiency?